The Cheeky Monkey Media Blog

-For those who don’t know, slideshows are the rotating boxes that normally feature images, calls to action or headlines that change while a user is visiting a website.
+For those who don’t know, slideshows are rotating boxes that normally feature images, calls to action, or headlines that change while a user is visiting a website.
 They allow designers to have several content pieces occupy a single space, giving versatility and range.
 For example, a website might first show a banana when you arrive, and then a few seconds later, the banana changes to a picture of a bunch of bananas, (and that’s something to get excited about!), while allowing the designer to show that products can come in many different forms.

 One of the first things to consider when choosing a slideshow module is what sort of content you want to populate the rotating options.
 The most visually stunning options tend to feature images only, while the more versatile modules allow for any type of content to be presented.

 ‘View Slideshow’ is the most commonly used Drupal slideshow module because of its ability to feature any type of content.
 It takes full advantage of the great Drupal customization features that are so common throughout the platform, allowing designers to present virtually any type of content.

 If you’re more concerned about transitions, the Nivo Slider is your best option.
 Symphony Themes explains, “An implementation of the great Nivo Slider in Drupal with 16 amazing transition effects.
 So if you like a more fashionable slideshow, this one is a great choice.

 There are two modules: Nivo Slider and Views Nivo Slider.
 I recommend Views Nivo Slider since it works with Views, as we always do to configure slideshow in Drupal.”